Air Naval Gunfire Liaison Company: Firepower Control Team (Company)

-The Firepower Control Team (FCT – pronounced "Fict") is the basic unit of ANGLICO operations.
+The FCT (pronounced "Fict") is the basic unit of ANGLICO operations.
 By the Table of Organization and Equipment (TO&E), there are two FCTs per SALT.
-In practice, however, additional FCTs are often created based on the availability of Joint Terminal Attack Controllers (JTAC), with each FCT being led by a JTAC.
 Because FCTs are frequently created on an ad hoc basis from the rest of the company, every scout observer and radio operator in ANGLICO is trained and prepared to serve on a FCT.
 There is also historical precedent for highly motivated support Marines (logisticians, vehicle mechanics, etc.) within ANGLICO to be trained and employed on a FCT.

 FCTs are led by junior to mid grade Captains, and sometimes Navy Lieutenants of the same grade, who are qualified JTACs.
 While the TO&E allows for FCT leaders to hold any ground combat arms MOS, the vast majority of team leaders are artillery officers.
-The team chief (0861) is a Sergeant, and usually is qualified as a Joint Fires Observer (JFO).
-More experienced team chiefs frequently attend Tactical Air Control Party (TACP) school to obtain certification as a Joint Terminal Attack Controller (JTAC).
-Team members include a senior radio operator (0621 Corporal or Sergeant, and frequently a JFO), a junior (PFC-LCpl) 0861, and a junior 0621.
+The team chief (0861) is a Sergeant.
+Team members include a senior radio operator (0621 Corporal or Sergeant, a junior (PFC-LCpl) 0861, and a junior 0621.
 Even this small team may be broken down further based on task organization, especially among MEU detachments.
 FCTs frequently operate as two teams of 2–3 Marines each, and it is not unheard of for ANGLICO Marines to operate individually while supporting Special Operations Forces (SOF) raids or MEU operations such as Visit, board, search, and seizure (VBSS).

 FCTs participate in ground combat operations alongside their supported unit, requesting and controlling air and fire support assets on the unit's behalf.
 This entails detailed integration with friendly maneuver units (such as patrols and raids) and defensive operations.
 Because of the team's experience and training, FCTs frequently advise supported company commanders on a broad range of fires and aviation related matters.
 In the liaison role, MAGTF commanders use ANGLICO teams to understand their partnered units better.
 Similarly, the supported unit gains a better understanding of the operations of the adjacent MAGTF.